Introduction: Increasing The Resolution of Analog-to-Digital Conversion by Oversampling

 Offset Calibration Method

 For lowering the cost and simplify the calibration process, R9 trimmer potentiometer can be omitted.
 The offset calibration then can be done by adjusting R8 only.
 Just make sure that U2 and U3 are of the same type to ensure that they have identical characteristics.
 It is recommended that the input level is held at half of the reference voltage, then measure the voltage across U2 and U3 outputs and adjust R8 until gets 700uV reading.
+The modification that omit the second offset adjustment has been successfully tested, and the final circuit is shown in the schematic diagram below:

 - Improving ADC Resolution by Oversampling and Averaging, Silicon Labs Application Note,